Thailand

 #2 Choose between an organised tour or self-guided backpacking trip.
 Thailand is known as a popular backpacking destination.
 The country is budget-friendly, there are many great hostels, young backpackers love the famous beach parties and it is easy to meet fellow backpackers as there are simply so many others.
 Even if full moon parties and hostels are not what you are looking for, traveling around Thailand with a backpack (or suitcase for that matter) is not difficult to arrange by yourself.
 But an organized trip will bring you to the same highlights in Thailand, though without all the hassle of arranging it yourself.
 This is the perfect choice if you want a stress-free holiday, if you’re traveling with a family and like to have everything organized, or if you love to let a travel expert pick out the most special and hidden gems.

 #3 Get to know the culture.
 As you’ll probably be visiting many markets and temples and using taxis and tuk-tuks, it is worth the effort to learn about Thai culture.
 Make sure you dress appropriately at the Thai temples (no shoes and a well-covered body), don’t ever touch a monk if you’re a woman and get comfortable with haggling at markets and souvenir shops.
 Beware of explicitly agreeing on a fixed price or the use of the taxi meter before starting the trip and don’t say anything insulting about the King and his family.
-You can even take the time to learn Thai language online in the run up to your vacation if you want to make the most of your experience as a first-time visitor to Thailand.

 The highlights Thailand on the map